Birth control in Africa: Prevalence

 In Africa, 24% of women of reproductive age have an unmet need for modern contraception.
-Low rates of contraceptive use are most prevalent in Sub-Saharan African countries.
+Low rates of contraceptive use are most prevalent in sub-Saharan African countries.

-Research undertaken in 2007 led by Akinrinola Bankole, found that correct and consistent condom use by those aged 14-19 was found to be 38% in Burkina Faso, 47% in Ghana, 20% in Malawi and 36% in Uganda.
+Research undertaken in 2007 led by Akinrinola Bankole found that correct and consistent condom use by those aged 14–19 was found to be 38% in Burkina Faso, 47% in Ghana, 20% in Malawi and 36% in Uganda.
+According to a 2008 study done by Ike Nwachukwu and Obasi in Nigeria, modern birth control methods were used by 30% of respondents.

 In Uganda, NGOs are trying to make contraceptives more available in rural areas.
-According to a 2008 study done by Ike Nwachukwu and Obasi in Nigeria, modern birth control methods were used by 30% of respondents.

-The Demographic Health Survey (DHS) of 2013 revealed that a mere 2% of sexually-active girls, between the ages of 15 and 19, use contraceptives.
+The Demographic Health Survey (DHS) of 2013 revealed that a mere 2% of sexually-active girls between the ages of 15 and 19 use contraceptives.
 23% of the girls in this age group have children.

-In 2022, BMC Public Health conducted a study that examined contraceptive-use among school-going adolescents across nine Sub-Saharan African countries.
+In 2022, BMC Public Health conducted a study that examined contraceptive-use among school-going adolescents across nine sub-Saharan African countries.
 Not using condoms during sex was most notably associated with being younger, having limited to no parental support, being sexually inexperienced, or having multiple sexual partners at once.
 Although, across the nine countries, more than 50% of sexually-active participants had used a condom at their last sexual encounter.
 Over a third used other methods of contraceptive for their last sexual intercourse.
 The highest rate of contraceptive-use was found in those from Namibia, and the lowest prevalence was found to be in Tanzania.
 The study concluded that there remains a great need for substantial intervention into contraceptive-use.

 Use of contraception is also reported to decline each year a young woman ages.

 Namibia, with a contraception-use rate of 46% in 2006–07, has one of the highest rates of contraceptive-use in Africa.
 Senegal, with an overall rate of 8.7% in 2005, has one of the lowest.

 In Sub-Saharan Africa, extreme poverty, lack of access to birth control, and restrictive abortion laws result in approximately 3% of women to have unsafe abortions.

 Limited contraceptive-use contributes to an exponential rise in population across the continent.
 The United Nations has predicted that by 2050 the population will more than double.